maradanahimatej1410-bit/ai-summarizer/README.md

 ## 📌 Project Description

 This project is an AI-based text summarization API.
-It takes input text and returns a concise yet meaningful summary of the given text using Natural Language Processing techniques.
+It takes input text and returns a concise yet meaningful summary using Natural Language Processing (NLP) techniques.

 ---